shuangj00/BayesSMILES/README.md

 ### Full result

 Our manuscript is available at https://www.medrxiv.org/content/10.1101/2020.10.06.20208132v2.
 The full results for the 50 U.S. states we analyzed in the manuscript is summarized at https://shuangj00.github.io/BayesSMILES/.
+For the analysis results with an extented time period from March to October, please check: https://shuangj00.github.io/BayesSMILES/index_ext.html.